 For more information, call 352-273-2064.

-Most demonstrations and activities will be ongoing from 10 a.m.-3 p.m.
+Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 Participate in ongoing interactive demos and investigate why some volcanoes erupt explosively while others often do not, but watch out – ours is ready to blow!